 To give you an example: Selling to enterprise customers means talking with various stakeholders.
 Their IT staff might ask your for a security audit, their finance team will ask you for an invoice, and so on.

-In those situations, a sales rep can help a prospect by guiding them through the purchasing process and turn road blocks into speed bumps.
+In those situations, a sales rep can help a prospect by guiding them through the purchasing and onboarding process and turn road blocks into speed bumps.

 Not every SaaS needs an inside sales team.
 But for companies with a relevant business model that are ready, supplementing the self-service model with an active sales force can deliver an incredible boost in growth.